CRNing/techjam2026_shopping_copilot/README.md

 python3 -m venv .venv
 source .venv/bin/activate   # Windows: .venv\Scripts\activate

-# 3. Verify the catalog checksum (as provided by the organizer)
+# 3. (Optional) If the organizer provides a checksum file for the catalog
+#    (e.g. catalog.jsonl.sha256), verify it before use:
-sha256sum -c data/catalog.jsonl.sha256
+#      sha256sum -c data/catalog.jsonl.sha256
+#    No checksum file was distributed alongside the version of the catalog
+#    used for this submission.

 # No `pip install` step is required — no external dependencies.
 ```